Foundation Inference Models for Ordinary Differential Equations: Foundation Inference Models For ODEs

-\textbf{Trajectory corruption}.
+\textbf{Trajectory Corruption}.
 Real measurements are neither perfectly accurate nor uniformly sampled.
 To expose the model to these conditions, we corrupt simulated trajectories before training.
 We follow the corruption scheme of \ODEformer~\citep{dascoli2024odeformer}, that is, we use multiplicative Gaussian noise, which keeps the signal-to-noise ratio in a controlled range, together with random subsampling.
-Concretely, we perturb the state as $y_i = (1+\epsilon) x_i$ with $\epsilon \sim \mathcal{N}(0, \sigma^2)$, and we remove observations using an independent Bernoulli mask with probability $\rho \in [0, 0.5]$.
+Concretely, we perturb the state as $y_i = (1+\epsilon) x_i$ with $\epsilon \sim \mathcal{N}(0, \sigma^2)$ and $\sigma \in [0, 0.06]$, and we remove observations using an independent Bernoulli mask with probability $\rho \in [0, 0.5]$.
 All $K$ trajectories from the same system share the same noise scale $\sigma$, but use independently sampled masks.
-This reflects a common experimental situation: measurement precision is fixed by the experimental setup, while the available timestamps can vary across repeated trials.
 Full details of the corruption procedure appear in Appendix~\ref{app:data-gen}.